ikuhamada/state-doc/manual.rst

 	Description:

 	Tolerance of temperature in Kelvin.
-This variable is used in the simple velocity rescaling or rolling average method
+This variable is used in the simple velocity rescaling or rolling average method.

 WNOSEP